 Dumka: Andante con moto

-Robert Schumann Piano Quintet in E major, Opus 44
+Robert Schumann Piano Quintet in E flat major, Opus 44

 In modo d’una marcia.
 Un poco largamente